IRS Payment Plans: Set Up a Payment Agreement to Pay Off Tax Debt

 1. IRS Guaranteed Installment Agreement

-2. IRS Fresh Start Installment Agreement when the total balance is under $25,000
+2. IRS Fresh Start Installment Agreement When the Total Balance is Under $25,000

 The second type is part of the first start installment agreements, and when you owe under $25,000 in back taxes, the IRS would grant you a 72-month repayment plan, over the course of six years.
 Now, under this installment agreement, you are able to make mail-in payments or make your payments manually online.
 And if you prefer direct debit from your checking account, that is also available and is an option.